Lou-Flan/bot-dog/README.md

 - ASCII art and ASCII art animations

+- Sound

 - Ability to exit app at any time

--